-The bathroom is arguably one of the most functional parts of the home, if not the most essential part no wonder so many people want to remodel their bathroom.
-Because most of your morning routines take place in the bathroom.
-Matter of fact, the average person uses the toilet or bathroom between 4 to 10 times daily!
+The bathroom is arguably one of the most functional parts of the home, if not the most essential part, which is why so many homeowners choose to start a bathroom remodeling project.
+Most daily routines take place in this space, and in fact, the average person uses the bathroom between four to ten times daily!

-However, to create a truly functional bathroom, there should be a balance between establishing a properly designed aesthetic and ensuring that the bathroom is cozy, comfortable, easy to use, and most importantly PRIVATE.
+However, to create a truly functional bathroom, it’s essential to balance aesthetics with practicality, ensuring that the space remains cozy, comfortable, easy to use, and, most importantly, private.

 How then can this be achieved?